Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/ts.md

 Time series TS4 gives a time series with 0 in all of the hours for requested time period.

 Default curve type is `STEP`.
-To make the result series linear you add a second argument with value `'LINEAR'` like this:
+To make the result series linear you can add a second argument with value `'LINEAR'` like this:

 `TS5 = @TS('DAY','LINEAR')`